Street Show Gem: Nur-D | Aug 28, 2020

 Street Show Gem: Jeremy Messersmith | July 24, 2020

 Listen to this special Street Show Gem performance by Jeremy Messersmith!
 Street Show brings you this very special performance from The Dayton’s Project terrace in #mplsdowntown.
 Jeremy’s performance will support Voices for Racial Justice which Jeremy selected, with the first $1,000 contribution by the Mpls DID.
 Click Here to donate.

 Live Streaming Performance Schedule

-Due to the Covid-19 pandemic, our spring season is going virtual—performances are at noon on Tuesdays and Thursdays in May and June
+Due to the Covid-19 pandemic, our Street Show season is going virtual—performances are at noon on Tuesdays and Thursdays through October.

 Normally, this time of year we are gearing up—prepping the little red wagons, booking musicians and other performers and getting ready to launch the Street Show season downtown.
-Since we can’t be out there on the street for you, we want to bring you a bit of joy over lunchtimes in May and June with a live streaming version of Street Show featuring some of our regulars (and a few special guests).
+Since we can’t be out there on the street for you, we want to bring you a bit of joy over lunchtimes this year with a live streaming version of Street Show featuring some of our regulars (and a few special guests).
 So whether you are working remotely, or one of our essential downtown workers, we hope you’ll tune in.

 More performances to be announced soon…